BenjaminXiang/RadX/README.md

 > You asked question, but how can be fast radix sort in NVIDIA Turing GPU's?

 GPU sorting shaders dedication from vRt project.
+Optimized for modern GPU's and written on Vulkan API (GLSL).

 ## What to be want to do

 - Optimized sorting for NVIDIA RTX GPU's (and, probably, Volta GPU's)
-- Remove outdated or extra codes
+- Remove outdated and bloated code
 - Add new experimental features without rendering backend
 - In future, add support for other possible architectures (Radeon VII, Navi, Ampere)
 - Add support for Intel UHD Graphics 630 (if we will have time)